wdlowry/cronwatch/trunk/docsrc/source/overview.rst

 poorly. cronwatch seeks to fill that gap by capturing and acting upon the output and exit codes of jobs executed by cron.

-In its default configuration, it acts much like standard cron: it considers any output or non-zero exit code to be an error and e-mails the owner of the crontab.
+In its default configuration, it acts much like standard cron: It considers any output or non-zero exit code to be an error and e-mails the owner of the crontab.
 The user can adjust the configuration to handle output differently and alert other e-mail addresses.

 Features
 ========
-  * Ensure that certain regular expressions exist in the output to consider a job successful
+  * Can ensure that certain regular expressions exist in the output to consider a job successful
-  * Determine the success or failure of a job based on whitelists and blacklists
+  * Can determines the success or failure of a job based on output whitelists and blacklists
-  * Handle multiple valid exit codes
+  * Can handle multiple valid exit codes
-  * Adjust the recipient and sender e-mail addresses
+  * Allows the recipient and sender e-mail addresses to be changed
-  * Limit the size of the e-mail to avoid extremely large e-mails for jobs with lots of output
+  * Can limit the size of the e-mail to avoid extremely large e-mails for jobs with lots of output
-  * Write the output to a log file
+  * Can write the output to a log file